 Can you take alcohol on a plane in hand luggage?

-Although this might a bit obvious for frequent travelers, it’s important to keep in mind that there are limitations to the liquids that you take on a plane in hand luggage.
+Although this might be a bit obvious for frequent travelers, there are limitations to the liquids you can take on a plane in hand luggage.

-Travelers are limited to bringing small, 3.4 ounces bottles and no more than the amount that fit in a quart-sized, clear zip-top bag.
+Travelers are limited to 3.4-ounce bottles, and only the amount that fits in a quart-sized, clear zip-top bag.
 So the only way to take wine with you onboard is to buy mini-size bottles of wine (1.7 ounces).

 How many bottles of alcohol can you bring in checked luggage?

 Good news!
-In the US, according to the Transportation Security Administration (TSA), alcoholic beverages with alcohol levels under 24% are not subject to quantity limitations when in checked luggage.
-For reference, wine is often between 9% and 16%.
+In the US, according to the TSA, alcoholic beverages with alcohol levels under 24% aren’t subject to quantity limitations when in checked luggage.
+For reference, wine typically falls between 9% and 16%.

 “Alcoholic beverages with more than 24% but not more than 70% alcohol are limited in checked bags to 5 liters (1.3 gallons) per passenger and must be in unopened retail packaging.
 Alcoholic beverages with 24% alcohol or less are not subject to limitations in checked bags.”

-Different countries have different rules in regards to the limitations of the alcohol you can carry in your checked luggage, so keep that in mind when you travel internationally.
+Different countries have different rules about how much alcohol you can carry in checked luggage, so keep that in mind when you travel internationally.

 Can I buy alcohol in duty-free stores and take it on the plane? (+ connecting flight warnings)

 Of course!
-An option while you’re waiting for your plane is to simply your bottles of wine or alcohol in duty-free shops and bring them with you on the plane.
+You can buy your bottles of wine or alcohol in duty-free shops while you’re waiting for your plane and bring them with you onboard.

-However, here’s something important to keep in mind: If you have a connecting flight and you need to pass through a TSA security checkpoint again, your bag will be subject to the normal carry-on restrictions and you won’t be able to access your checked luggage to pack it.
+Here’s the catch though: if you have a connecting flight and need to pass through a TSA security checkpoint again, your bag will be subject to the normal carry-on restrictions and you won’t be able to access your checked luggage to pack it.

 Will Prosecco Explode on a Plane?

-It’s highly unlikely that a bottle of prosecco will explode on a plane due to changes in air pressure.
-While it is true that changes in air pressure can affect the pressure inside a sealed bottle, it won’t cause the bottle to explode.
-However, there is still a risk of the bottle breaking or leaking due to rough handling during travel, so it’s important to pack it carefully.
+It’s highly unlikely.
+While changes in air pressure can affect the pressure inside a sealed bottle, they won’t cause it to explode.
+The bigger risk is the bottle breaking or leaking from rough handling during travel, so pack it carefully using one of the methods above.

 Will Alcohol Explode on a Plane?